formkit/docs-content/inputs/datepicker.md

   type: warning
   label: Fast and synchronous
 ---
-It’s important that the provided functions is synchronous and fast — it will be called frequently and repeatedly.
+It’s important that the provided function is fast and synchronous — it will be called frequently and repeatedly.
 For example, if you need to fetch information from a database, do it outside of this function and use this function to access memoized results.
 ::

 #### Example: disabled weekends